missing the openinG

 "Just get this thing built!" cry cable car devotees with increasing exasperation.

-It is crucial to public perception that the MWCC appear at all times certain and in control, always at a precise point on a clear path with a build date in the near future, certainly before the next election.
-And the build date always is; it is just that the date keeps changing.
+It is crucial to public support that the MWCC appear at all times certain and in control, always at a precise point on a clear path to completion.
+The build date is known and in the near future, certainly before the next election.
+And the build date always is; it’s just that the date keeps changing.
 Time and again, the day upon which the great cableway will open retreats another year or two into the future.

-In the beginning, in 2010, the build was ambitiously hoped to be completed within five years, but as that time approached, in 2013, the operational date was pushed out to the summer of 2017.
-By mid-April 2014, the gap briefly closed (to late 2016) but the year after that (2015) operation was pushed back again: out to 2018.
-Then in 2016 with the launch of The Masterplan, the Target Opening was delayed again to April 16th, 2020*.
-In 2018 company director Adrian Bold said to camera "Our plan has always been a ten year plan" (i.e 2012) but only a month later, when the Masterplan was abandoned, the date was changed again to the end of 2021.
+In the beginning, in 2010, the build was ambitiously hoped to be completed within five years, but as that year approached the operational date was pushed out another two years to the summer of 2017.
+By mid-April 2014, the gap briefly closed (to late 2016) but the year after that (2015) the operation was pushed back again: out to 2018.
+Then in 2016 with the launch of The Masterplan, the Target Opening was set for April 16th, 2020.
+In 2018 company director Adrian Bold said to camera "Our plan has always been a ten year plan" (i.e 2020) but only a month later, when the Masterplan was abandoned, the date was changed again to the end of 2021.

 The Circle Game

-Nine years since the MWCC unveiled their ambition...nothing is built and the project is beset with multiple planning issues.
-Eight years "work" and the cableway is no more than an idea, no more substantial or significantly progressed beyond its promotional website—and yet the proponent pictures it as if it were about to be built.
+Nine years after the MWCC unveiled their ambition...nothing is built and the project is beset with multiple, fundamental problems.
+The cableway remains no more than an idea, hardly progressed beyond its promotional website—and yet the proponent pictures it as if it were about to be built.

 A cableway up kunyani is an out-of-time dream whose day will never come, no matter how many clocks the MWCC start, no matter how many little green circles it draws.